bardblue0821/bardblue0821/README.md

 </p>

 ### Hi there👋
-I'm bardblue, having begun learning Laravel and related tech to develop and operate WEB applications.
+I'm bardblue, having begun learning Laravel and related tech to develop and operate WEB applications.<br>
-Usually using C/C++, Python, and MATLAB for works.
+Usually using C/C++, Python, and MATLAB for works.<br>
 Thank you!

 <p align="left">